 Method 2: How to Block Websites on Safari Using macOS Parental Controls

 Method: Your Mac itself has built-in features that can restrict access to specific websites on Safari.
-It’s like having a vigilant guard in your operating system, ensuring safer browsing.
+It’s like having a vigilant guard in your operating system, ensuring safer browsing and supporting iOS parental controls without added software.

 Not a Mac user?
 Scroll to the next method.

 Benefits: This method’s strong suit is its seamless integration with your Mac.
-It doesn’t require any additional apps or tools and it doesn’t cost money.
+It doesn’t require any additional apps or tools and doesn’t cost money.
+If you’re wondering how to block a website on Safari without third-party software, this is your best built-in option.

 How to Block Websites on Safari Using macOS Parental Controls